 Johnson reportedly responded: "Do you realize how out of touch that seems for the average New Yorker?"

 The City Council Speaker, who represents a huge swath of Manhattan neighborhoods in District 3, had a hard time getting the two Amazon executives to agree to more public hearings.
+Amazon is led by CEO Jeff Bezos.

 "You're a trillion dollar company that's coming to New York City, you're avoiding the land use process, you're taking $3 billion in money and you won't agree to come to public hearings?" he asked.